Ravenbrook/mps/procedure/review.rst

   earlier decisions.
 For example, availability of people for `.plan.roles`_ might affect `.plan.tactics`_.

+_`.plan.identify`: Identify the change to be checked.
+This is often quite simply the documents altered by the change, but might need to expand to include dependent documents, or even things outside the project.

 _`.plan.tactics`: Examine the change and decide how to check it to achieve the `.purpose`_.